GSA/digitalgov.gov/content/post/2014-01-13-government-cx-finding-the-metrics-that-matter.md

 date: 2014-01-13 8:42:11 -0400
 title: 'Government CX\: Finding the Metrics that Matter'
 summary: 'Customer experience (CX) is an emerging area of focus within government. &nbsp;My role as Vice President of Customer Experience at the Export-Import Bank speaks to this reality.
-Our agency&rsquo;s customers and partners consist of U.S. exporters, financial services institutions, insurance brokers and foreign buyers of U.S. products and services.
+Our agency’scustomers and partners consist of U.S. exporters, financial services institutions, insurance brokers and foreign buyers of U.S. products and services.
 All play a key role in'
 authors: [stephanie-thum]
 categories:
   - Managing Digital